Anteru/liara/docs/source/content/resources.rst

 Resources
 =========

-Liara supports resource nodes which get pre-processed before getting placed into the output.
-Site-wide resources can be specified in the :doc:`configuration <configuration>`.
-Per-template resources can be specified in the :doc:`template <templates>` configuration.
+Liara supports resource nodes which get processed before getting placed into the output.
+Site-wide resources can be specified in the :doc:`configuration <../configuration>`.
+Per-template resources can be specified in the :doc:`template <../publish/templates>` configuration.

 Currently, Liara supports the following resource types:

 * `SASS <https://sass-lang.com/>`_ files
-* Image thumbnails for ``JPEG`` and ``PNG`` images
+* Image thumbnails for various image formats.

 Resource files get processed using resource-specific compilers.